brown-band/website/pages/scripts/2015-2016/fall/dartmouth.md

 _Fair Brooke is our CorSec from Penn,\
 Upon her we always depend\
 On the sax she does honk\
-Followed by a good "WONK"\
+Followed by a good “WONK”\
 Our hearts swell with love for our friend._

 _Our wonderful Prez Sidney Karesh\